quiltdata/t4/UserDocs.md

 * The keys of objects in S3 should not end in `/`.
 Objects whose keys end in `/` are treated specially by some S3 tools in a way that is potentially dangerous, so it's best to avoid them.
-The helium API will help you avoid this rough edge by rejecting object keys that end in `/`.
+The T4 API will therefore reject object keys that end in `/`.
 Refer to [Amazon's documentation](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/using-folders.html) on folder objects.

   ~~`he.put_file("foo.txt", "bucket/path/")`~~ - this is not supported